lightpack/docs/containers.md

 Note that **container** in `Lightpack` is a lightweight [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern).

+<p class="tip">That means, it doesn't inject dependencies, it locates them for you.</p>

 ## Register Singleton

 To bind an instance of a class just once, call `register()` method.